The Signs and Consequences of People-Pleasing

 If you are unsure whether your actions are kind and generous or cross the line into people-pleasing, then join me as I explore the meaning, signs, and consequences of people-pleasing.

-How People-Pleasing is Different than Being Kind
+How Being a People-Pleaser is Different than Being Kind

 People-pleasing is a collection of thoughts and behaviors that puts others’ needs, wants, & beliefs above your own, no matter what it costs you.
-Whether you are trying to earn acceptance, approval, or keep the peace, you feel a strong urge to put others needs and wants above your own.
+Whether you are trying to earn acceptance, approval, or keep the peace, you feel a strong urge to put others’ needs and wants above your own.

 With this in mind, know that people-pleasing isn’t the same thing as choosing to help someone.
 When you are people-pleasing, you feel like you don’t have a choice.
-And you are probably pleasing and appeasing others to keep the peace, earn others approval, or to feel better about yourself.
+And you are probably pleasing and appeasing others to keep the peace, earn others’ approval, or feel better about yourself.
 The important distinction between being kind and people-pleasing is having a choice on when to help others.

 Recognize the Signs of People-Pleasing